 - Any part-time student, graduate student, professional student, faculty member, or administrator may be an associate member of any undergraduate student organization, and may not hold office or vote.
 Graduate students may only be regular members, hold office, or vote in graduate student organizations.

 - The officers of all student organizations as well as the elected and appointed senators and officials of MUSG must be in good standing (not on academic or disciplinary probation) at the time of their election or appointment and throughout their terms of office.
-The Office of Engagement and Inclusion will check the status of each student who runs for office or is appointed to a position within MUSG.
+Student Engagement Services will check the status of each student who runs for office or is appointed to a position within MUSG.

 - No student shall simultaneously hold more than one of the following positions:

 - president, executive vice president, program vice president, legislative vice president, financial vice president, or communication vice president of the Marquette University Student Government

 - No student may serve simultaneously on more than two college councils